kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 * Generation of the logging model and related API calls in the endpoint SDK
 * Enforcement of data integrity and validity
-* Efficient delivery of logs to Operations servers
+* Efficient delivery of logs to Operations services
 * Storing log contents by means of the log appenders configured for the application

 The application developer is responsible for designing the log schema and invoking the endpoint logging API from the client application.